ClintonJoash/Online-Railway-Ticket-Booking-System/README.md

 Thus, this Online Ticket Booking system will save people's time and make the process less tedious.

 Using the existing IRCTC website we cannot store the past travel history and access it for booking tickets in the future.
-Also, if a user needs to reach to a particular place, there is no such option of shortlisting trains based on it.
+Also, if a user needs to reach a particular place, there is no such option for shortlisting trains based on it.

 Inorder to incorporate the above listed facilities I have made this desktop application for online booking of railway tickets.
-This application is made using Tkinter a Python GUI library.
-The Oracle database is used to store tha registration and booking information.
+This application is made using Tkinter, a Python GUI library.
+The Oracle database is used to store the registration and booking information.

 The frontpage of the application:
 ![Front Page](SCREENSHOTS/FRONT_PAGE.png)